There

 DBMS_CLOUD_NOTIFICATION supports sending email only to public SMTP endpoints.
 Oracle Cloud Infrastructure Email Delivery Service is the only supported email provider.

-Send Messages as Email from Autonomous Database
+Send Query Results as Email from Autonomous Database 🔗

-You can use the DBMS_CLOUD_NOTIFICATION to send messages as an email.
+You can use the DBMS_CLOUD_NOTIFICATION package to send the results of a query

-1. Identify your SMTP connection endpoint for Email Delivery.
-You may need to subscribe to additional Oracle Cloud Infrastructure regions if Email Delivery is not available in your current region.
+Identify your SMTP connection endpoint for Email Delivery.
+You may need to subscribe to additional Oracle Cloud

 For example, select one of the following for the SMTP connection endpoint: